dinki/View-Assist/View Assist dashboard and views/README.md

 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers
 * Add ability to set default background in device configuration blueprint and use in clock card
+* Look at setting default dashboard in VA device config so things like buttons can be more dynamic

 # Done